How to Configure Publishing Documents to a SharePoint Server

 ABBYY FineReader Server 14 supports working with Microsoft Office SharePoint Server 2013, 2016 or 2019.

 Note.
 In order to be able to communicate with the SharePoint Server, the Server Manager and the Remote Administration Console require Microsoft .NET Framework 4.7.2 to be installed.
 If Microsoft .NET Framework has not been installed on the computer prior to installing ABBYY FineReader Server, the SharePoint connection library will not be registered during the installation.
 In this case you should install Microsoft .NET Framework 4.7.2 and then register the SharePoint connection library manually.
+See Manual Registration of the SharePoint Connection Library in the Administrator's Guide file.

 Note.
 To be able to work with a SharePoint Server library, the ABBYY FineReader Server 14 Server Manager service must be run under a user account which has read/write access to the SharePoint Server library.
 If, during the installation, you chose to run the service under a Local System account, you should restart it under a user account (see Restarting Services under a user account).